Ritu-Kundu/apds/README.md

 **NOTE:**
 When publishing work that is based on the results from apds please cite:

-M. Crochemore, C. S. Iliopoulos, R. Kundu, M. Mohamed, F. Vayani, "Linear algorithm for conservative degenerate pattern matching", Engineering Applications of Artificial Intelligence, 2016, pp. -.
+M. Crochemore, C. S. Iliopoulos, R. Kundu, M. Mohamed, F. Vayani, "Linear algorithm for conservative degenerate pattern matching", Engineering Applications of Artificial Intelligence, vol. 51, 2016, pp. 109 - 114.

 **Usage of the tool:**
 apds <options>